top of page

 If it's just a few things, you can set them out where they can see them.

-If it's a lot of things, I like to put things in categories on a long counter, on a table or bed, or on the floor.
+If it's a lot of things, put things in categories on a long counter, table or bed, or on the floor.

-I like to have trash, donation, recycling, donate and take elsewhere containers close by with open tops so things can be thrown in.
+I keep trash, donation, recycling, donate and take elsewhere containers close by with open tops so things can be thrown in (see my Top 10 Tips for Decluttering Success).

 I often start by holding things up for them to see, and eventually they get comfortable doing it on their own.